 Chap. xiv.
-14-20.---'And I saw, and behold a white cloud, and upon the cloud one sitting like unto the Son of man, having on his head a golden crown, and in his hand a sharp sickle.
-And another angel came out of the temple, crying with a loud voice to him that sat on the cloud, Thrust in thy sickle and reap: because the time to reap is come; because the harvest of the land is ripe.
+14-20.--- 'And I saw, and behold a white cloud, and upon the cloud one sitting like unto the Son of man, having on his head a golden crown, and in his hand a sharp sickle.
+304 because the time to reap is come; because the harvest of the land is ripe.
 And he that sat on the cloud cast his sickle on the land; and the land was reaped.